Updated on April 15, 2019

 The UTZ name or label appeared on more than 15,000 products globally in 2017.
 The UTZ label stands for better opportunities for farmers and their families.
 This means we work on complex issues like climate change, a living wage for workers and prevention of child labor.
 A valid question we get from companies is if the UTZ label on your product guarantees a child labor free product.
-Siriki Diakité, who leads our work with more than 260,000 farmers in Côte d’Ivoire, explains why guarantees are impossible – but that UTZ is leading efforts to eradicate child labor.
+Siriki Diakité, who leads our work with more than 260,000 farmers in Côte d’Ivoire, explains why guarantees are impossible – but that the UTZ program is leading efforts to eradicate child labor.

 Child labor still happens

 Nobody wants to imagine that a child might have suffered to make the products they enjoy, but unfortunately child labor is still far too common.
 According to the International Labor Organization (ILO), over 168 million children worldwide are engaged in child labor, the majority in the agricultural sector.

 Although child labor is also an issue in the coffee, tea and hazelnut sector, the situation is particularly serious in the cocoa industry.
 A 2015 study by Tulane University estimated that 1.3 million children were working on cocoa farms in 2013/14 in Côte d’Ivoire alone.

 Why does it happen?
 Diakité explains: “Cocoa farming is a tough job and farmers don’t earn much, so families often feel they need the extra labor on their farms.
 They might ask their own children to help or find cheap labor elsewhere, which could include children who have been trafficked for labor, sometimes ending up in situations of forced labor.”